lhcb/starterkit-lessons/18-hlt-intro.md

 pid of the muons, to do that add ```(MINTREE('mu-' == ABSID, PROBNNmu) > %(MinProbNN)s )```
 to the cut string.
 Run Moore again and see if the rate of this line has now decreased.

+For more complicated developments which require changing many files or concurrent development of several people, we encourage to use a full checkout of the ```Moore``` and ```Hlt``` projects and to use vanilla git commands.
+A user friendly setup for this is being developed under the name [trigger-dev](https://gitlab.cern.ch/lhcb-HLT/trigger-dev).
+We encourage people to check it out and give feedback.

 > ## Convert a stripping line to a Hlt2 line {.challenge}
 > Pick a stripping line and convert it to a HLT2 line.